 Mitacs is committed to fostering policy leadership among Canada’s researchers and we have worked to identify ways to integrate academic research and evidence-informed policy-making with federal and provincial governments.

 In collaboration with Canada’s research and policy communities, Mitacs has established the Canadian Science Policy Fellowship.
-The first initiative of its kind in Canada, the fellowship is offered in partnership with the University of Ottawa’s Institute for Science, Society and Policy, Mitacs’ university partners, and the Government of Canada.
-Participating hosts for the 2017-18 fellowship include host offices from the Governments of Canada and British Columbia, respectively.
+The first initiative of its kind in Canada, fellowship is made possible thanks to the Government of Canada and participating government offices; the Government of British Columbia and participating government offices; the University of Ottawa’s Institute for Science, Society and Policy; Professor Sarah Otto, Department of Zoology, University of British Columbia; the University of Victoria; and the Canadian Science Policy Fellowship Advisory Council.
+Participating hosts for the fellowship include host offices from the Governments of Canada and British Columbia, and Quebec.

 The fellowship aims to:

 - Form mutually beneficial relationships between government decision makers and academic researchers in support of policy challenges in Canada